|

 that.
 However, we have mentioned that

-often policy constraints are more important than physical constraints and that
+often policy constraints are more important than physical constraints and

-deeper underlying policy constraint.
-Much of
+of a deeper underlying policy constraint.
+Much of the

-order to address these fairly large-scale or first-order problems.
+these fairly large-scale or first-order problems.
 In the next section – tool box – we will

 examine the means to address these types of constraints in more detail.
-We have
+We have also

-their effect on management accounting decisions and manufacturing policy
+effect on management accounting decisions and manufacturing policy

 decisions.
 Now, however, it is time to

-investigate external constraints – mainly sales constraints – in more
+investigate external constraints – mainly sales constraints – in more detail.
+We will look at some of the operational

-systems to increase sales.
-The
+to increase sales.
+The most

-as much as we can produce.
+much as we can produce.
 This is in

 fact the first time we have a constraint that is apparently outside of our

 direct span control.
 Let’s draw it.
+Now, the constraint is external, it is in the market, and apparently

-dealings with physical constraints we found that often the physical
+previous dealings with physical constraints we found that often the physical

 constraint was an expression of a deeper underlying policy constraint.
 So too with external constraints.
 Although the constraint may be external to